 If you're an event planner, every one of your projects incorporates audio visual elements in some way.
 Your needs might be quite simple, or they could be fantastically complex.
-You don’t have to be an AV expert (that’s what the pros are for!), but a basic understanding of the terminology and how to work with your AV team will help make each of your AV events flawless.
+You don’t have to be an AV expert (that’s what the pros are for!), but a basic understanding of the sound and lighting terminology and how to work with your AV team will help make each of your AV events flawless.

 With that in mind, we’ve put together this crash course on AV.
 We hope it helps!